Tubsamon/CRM-Workshop/README.md

-# BADS7105-CRM
-BAD7105 CRM Analytics and Intelligence - NIDA
+# BAD7105 CRM Analytics and Intelligence

+> "This repository is the part of CRM Analytics And Intelligence Subject at NIDA Business School"

+For xx workshop as below lists
+  1. Analysis of Customer Behaviors
+    *